 - Compiled chemicals to populate six compound groups, helping to ensure hazardous chemicals are flagged.

 HBN and MPCA are gratified at the success of the internship in bolstering widely used tools which support safer product chemistry.
-In turn, inter Erica expanded her experience and skillset, and has accepted a full-time position with HBN as a Health Educator.
+In turn, intern Erica expanded her experience and skillset, and accepted a full-time position with HBN as a health educator.

 Says Michel Dedeo of HBN, "The MPCA internship was crucial in determining which HBN tools and resources are most valued by users in the building materials field, and strengthen the ability of Pharos to help users improve the built environment and public health."